Electric Vehicle Charger Grants

 What Government Grants Are Available For Electric Vehicle Chargers?

-It’s a little more complicated nowadays as the grant schemes have evolved and the original grants are no longer available, but there are essentially two categories of electric vehicle charger grants still available: The “Electric Vehicle ChargePoint Grant” and the “Workplace Charge Scheme (WCS) Grant”.
+The grant schemes have evolved and the original homeowner grants are no longer available, but there are two categories of electric vehicle charger grants still available: The “Electric Vehicle ChargePoint Grant” and the “Workplace Charge Scheme (WCS) Grant”.
 Within both of these schemes there are two categories of grant available; providing financial assitance with both the cost of the charger and also any infrastructure work that is required to install it (for example to help with required groundwork and excavation).
-Although there are no longer grants available to owner occupiers of homes with driveways there are still options available for tenants and landlords and residents of appartment blocks with off street allocated parking as well as small buinesses and charities.
-All the information you need can be found in the drop-down menus below.
+Although there are no longer grants available to owner occupiers of homes with driveways there are still options available for homeowners with on street parking and also tenants, landlords or owner occupiers of appartment blocks with off street allocated parking as well as small buinesses and charities.
+Much of the information you need can be found in the drop-down menus below, but if you want any more information about grants that may be available to you, get in touch with us today and we’ll be glad to help you save money.

 EVCP Grant for Tenants & Landlords